ManojNayak2612/Searching-and-Sorting/README.md

 # Searching-and-Sorting
-It is the simple code which can be used as library in py
+It is the simple code which can be used as library